 • "What happened in Charlottesville was the Ku Klux Klan and its supporters, white supremacists, arrived in Charlottesville in order to cause trouble.
 Surely every president of every country in the world should be able to condemn that."

 22. Even leading figures in Trump's Republican party reacted angrily to his comments, with House Speaker Paul Ryan saying: "White supremacy is repulsive.
 There can be no moral ambiguity.”
 Senator Elizabeth Warren (Democrat) expressed outrage : "The president of the United States just defended neo-Nazis and blamed those who condemn their racism and hate," She declared on Twitter : "This is sick."
 Since then Trump has stuck to his disgraceful views, forever faithful to his own ego.
+In February 2018 Trump asked his military officials to start organising a massive public display of US Military forces.
+No doubt, he imagines himself at the centre of this, just like all the worst fascist leaders in history.

 (e) ‘Taking A Knee’ Highlights Trump’s Fascism